popphp/docs/tutorial_application/application_structure.rst

 * script/
 * vendor/

-The ``app/`` folder contains the main set of folders and files that main the application work.
+The ``app/`` folder contains the main set of folders and files that make the application work.
 The ``database/`` folder contains the SQLite database file.
 The ``public/`` folder is the web document root that contains the main index file.
 And the ``script/`` folder contains the main script to execute the CLI side of the application.

+A more expanded version of an Pop application structure may look like this:

+* app/

+  - config/

+    - forms/
+    - resources/
+    - routes/

+      - web.php
+      - cli.php

+    - app.web.php
+    - app.cli.php

+  - database/

+    - migrations/
+    - app.sql

+  - src/

+    - Controller/
+    - Module.php

+  - view/

+* data/

+  - logs/
+  - tmp/

+* logs/
+* public/
+* script/
+* tests/
+* vendor/

 This structure isn't necessarily set in stone, but it follows a typical structure that one might expect to see within an application.
 Within the ``app/config/`` and ``app/src/Controller/``, you'll